$100M Leads Review (The 9-Figure Lead Secret?)

 • Cold outreach: Send personalized DMs to strangers who fit your ideal customer.
 Higher effort, but you control the volume.

 • Paid ads: Run targeted ads to your lead magnet.
-Fastest to scale, but costs money and requires a tested offer first.
+Fastest to scale, but it costs money and requires a tested offer first.

 First, the Give: Ask Ratio.
 The more value you give before you ask, the easier the ask becomes.